HarryFoster1812/Portfolio-Website/plan.md

 Obsidian backend

+# Not originally planned but possible pages

+## Reading List
+Connect some api for the cover and book information based off the isbn Have a small blog type infrastructure where it would store the book details such as read date and any other notes i made for it.

+Top of the page has the currently reading book
+For the main reading page have a list of books read for each year ordered by the date read.
+Starting with the current year.

+## Trakt API Integration

+Currently Watching

+Lifetime Stats

+Last Watched

-# Wayback machine for website
+## Wayback machine for website

 Commit url = https://api.github.com/repos/HarryFoster1812/Portfolio-Website/commits
 Create a dropdown menu of the list of commits
-Once selected the commit would be shown in a frame (i have no idea how im going to do this)
+Once selected the commit would be shown in a frame